 Ingredients

 Here is a peek into the pantry for the casserole ingredients.
 The individual ingredients for the rice, the marinated tofu, and the Japanese mayo are found below.
-For quantities, see the recipe card all the way at the bottom of the post.
+For quantities, see the recipe card at the bottom of the post.

 - Sushi Rice - Any short-grain rice is fine.
 The starch in short grains holds the bake together, so it's the best rice for sushi bake.
 However, if all you have is medium grain, then go for it, it just won't be as sticky.